Skip to content

 Fides Taxonomy

-The Fides taxonomy contains four classification groups that are used together to easily describe all of the data types and associated processing behaviors of an entire tech stack; both the application and it's data storage.
+The Fides taxonomy contains four classification groups that are used together to easily describe all of the data types and associated processing behaviors of an entire tech stack; both the application and its data storage.

 Summary of Taxonomy Classification Groups